maxbybee/cron-tab-install/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this script headlessly, you will need to add the following environment variables:

-`API_KEY`

-`ANOTHER_API_KEY`
+`CTI_time`

+Default: "* 2 * * 1/1"

+Default meaning:
+At every minute past hour 2 on every day-of-week from Monday through Sunday.

+`CTI_script`

+Default: ./script.sh

 ## Features